Harmxn02/C3L-GooglePlayScraper/README.md

 Feel free to use this code for your own projects, however you like.

 Follow the license of the `google-play-scraper` library for any restrictions.
+Same applies to the `pandas` library.